Can Cats Eat Strawberries?

 The bottom line: Cats and strawberries

 While it’s safe to offer your cat a bite of strawberry, they might not be interested.
-Unless your cat is the exception, you can savor these sweet treats yourself.
+However, if your cat does have a bit of a sweet tooth, you can offer them strawberries as an occasional snack.

 Lynn Guthrie